psychemedia/winter-tales/src/twelve_months.md

 Holena sat around in idleness, while'Marushka had to cook, wash, spin, weave, bring grass and take care of the cow.
 She was willing to work, she didn't know why her mother hated her, but she bore reproaches with patience.

 At last the step-mother and her daughter thought only of how 'to get rid of poor Marushka.
-They tor- tured her with hunger, and beat her, but she endured it all and grew more beautiful each day. pne day, in the middle of winter, Holena pretended to want violets, and she said to Marushka, —
+They tortured her with hunger, and beat her, but she endured it all and grew more beautiful each day. pne day, in the middle of winter, Holena pretended to want violets, and she said to Marushka, —

 "Go to the woods and get me some violets.
 I want to put them in my belt and enjoy their perfume."